 Prediction models are one of the most commonly used machine learning models.
 Gradient boosting Algorithm in machine learning is a method standing out for its prediction speed and accuracy, particularly with large and complex datasets.
-From Kaggle competitions to machine learning solutions for business, this algorithm has produced the best results.
-It is a boosting method and I have talked more about boosting in this article.
-It is more popularly known as Stochastic Gradient Boosting Machine or GBM Algorithm.
-In this article, I am going to discuss the math intuition behind the Gradient boosting algorithm.
+This algorithm has produced the best results from Kaggle competitions to machine learning solutions for business.
+It is a boosting method, and I have talked more about it in this article.
+It is refer it as Stochastic Gradient Boosting Machine or GBM Algorithm.
+In this article, I will discuss the math intuition behind the Gradient boosting algorithm.

-In this article, you will learn about the gradient boosting regressor, a key component of gradient boosting machines (GBM), and how these powerful algorithms enhance predictive modeling.
+In this article, you will learn about the gradient boosting regressor, a key component of gradient boosting machines (GBM), and how these powerful algorithms enhance predictive modelling.

 This article was published as a part of the Data Science Blogathon

-While studying machine learning you must have come across this term called boosting.
+While studying machine learning, you must have encountered this term called boosting.
 It is the most misinterpreted term in the field of Data Science.
-The principle behind boosting algorithms is first we build a model on the training dataset, then a second model is built to rectify the errors present in the first model.
-Let me try to explain to you what exactly this means and how this works.
+The principle behind boosting algorithms is that first, we build a model on the training dataset; then, a second model is built to rectify the errors present in the first model.
+Let me explain to you what exactly this means and how this works.

 Suppose you have n data points and 2 output classes (0 and 1).
 You want to create a model to detect the class of the test data.
-Now what we do is randomly select observations from the training dataset and feed them to model 1 (M1), we also assume that initially, all the observations have an equal weight which means an equal probability of getting selected.
+Now we randomly select observations from the training dataset and feed them to model 1 (M1), assuming that initially, all observations carry equal weight, giving them an equal probability of selection.

 Remember in ensembling techniques the weak learners combine to make a strong model so here M1, M2, M3….Mn, are all weak learners.

-Since M1 is a weak learner, it will surely misclassify some of the observations.
-Now, before feeding the observations to M2, we update the weights of the observations which are wrongly classified.
-You can think of it as a bag that initially contains 10 different color balls, but after some time, some kid takes out his favorite color ball and puts 4 red color balls instead inside the bag.
-Now, of course, the probability of selecting a red ball is higher.
+Since M1 is a weak learner, it will surely misclassify some observations.
+Now, before feeding the observations to M2, we update the weights of the wrongly classified observations.
+You can think of it as a bag that initially contains 10 different colour balls, but after some time, some kid takes out his favourite colour ball and puts 4 red colour balls instead inside the bag.
+Of course, the probability of selecting a red ball is higher.

-This same phenomenon happens in gradient boosting techniques, when an observation is wrongly classified, its weight gets updated, and for those which are correctly classified, their weights get decreased.
+This same phenomenon occurs in gradient boosting techniques: when an observation gets wrongly classified, we update its weight, and for those that we classify correctly, we decrease their weights.
 The probability of selecting a wrongly classified observation increases.
-Hence, in the next model, only those observations get selected that were misclassified in model.
+Hence, in the next model, only those observations that were misclassified in the model.

-Similarly, it happens with M2, the wrongly classified weights are again updated and then fed to M3.
-This procedure is continued until and unless the errors are minimized, and the dataset is predicted correctly.
-Now when the new datapoint comes in (Test data) it passes through all the models (weak learners) and the class that gets the highest vote is the output for our test data.
+Similarly, it happens with M2.
+The wrongly classified weights and then feed them to M3.
+This procedure continues until we minimize the errors and predict the dataset correctly.
+Now, when the new datapoint comes in (Test data), it passes through all the models (weak learners), and the class that gets the highest vote is the output for our test data.

-Gradient boosting is a machine learning ensemble technique that combines the predictions of multiple weak learners, typically decision trees, sequentially.
+Gradient boosting is a machine learning ensemble technique that sequentially combines the predictions of multiple weak learners, typically decision trees.
 It aims to improve overall predictive performance by optimizing the model’s weights based on the errors of previous iterations, gradually reducing prediction errors and enhancing the model’s accuracy.
-This is most commonly used for linear regression.
+This technique is most commonly used for linear regression.

-Before getting into the details of the gradient boosting algorithm in machine learning, we must have some knowledge about the AdaBoost Algorithm which is again a boosting method.
-This algorithm starts by building a decision stump and then assigning equal weights to all the data points.
-Then it increases the weights for all the points that are misclassified and lowers the weight for those that are easy to classify or are correctly classified.
+Before getting into the details of the gradient boosting algorithm in machine learning, we must know about the AdaBoost Algorithm, a boosting method.
+This algorithm starts by building a decision stump and assigning equal weights to all the data points.
+Then, it increases the weights for all the misclassified points and lowers the weight for those easily or correctly classified.
 A new decision stump is made for these weighted data points.
 The idea behind this is to improve the predictions made by the first stump.
 I have talked more about this algorithm here.
-Read this article before starting this algorithm to get a better understanding.

-The main difference between these two algorithms is that Stochastic Gradient Boosting has a fixed base estimator i.e., decision trees whereas in AdaBoost we can change the base estimator according to our needs.
+The main difference between these two algorithms is that Stochastic Gradient Boosting has a fixed base estimator and decision trees.
+In contrast, in AdaBoost, we can change the base estimator to suit our needs.

 Errors play a major role in any machine learning algorithm.
-There are mainly two types of errors: bias error and variance error.
-The gradient boost algorithm helps us minimize the bias error of the model.
-The main idea behind this algorithm is to build models sequentially and these subsequent models try to reduce the errors of the previous model.
+There are two main types of errors: bias error and variance error.
+The gradient boost algorithm helps us minimize the model’s bias error.
+The main idea behind this algorithm is to build models sequentially, and these subsequent models try to reduce the errors of the previous model.
 But how do we do that?
 How do we reduce the error?
-This is done by building a new model on the errors or residuals of the previous model.
+Build a new model on the errors or residuals of the previous model.

-When the target column is continuous, we use Gradient Boosting Regressor whereas when it is a classification problem, we use Gradient Boosting Classifier.
+When the target column is continuous, we use a Gradient Boosting Regressor; when it is a classification problem, we use a Gradient Boosting Classifier.
 The only difference between the two is the “Loss function”.
-The objective here is to minimize this loss function by adding weak learners using gradient descent.
-Since it is based on the++ loss function, for regression problems, we’ll have different loss functions like Mean squared error (MSE) and for classification, we will have different functions, like log-likelihood.
+The objective is to minimize this loss function by adding weak learners using gradient descent.
+Since it is based on the++ loss function, for regression problems, we’ll have different loss functions like Mean squared error (MSE), and for classification, we will have different functions, like log-likelihood.

-Let’s understand the intuition behind the Stochastic Gradient Boosting algorithm in Machine Learning with the help of an example.
-Here our target column is continuous hence we will use gradient boosting regressor.
+Let’s understand the intuition behind the Stochastic Gradient Boosting algorithm in Machine Learning with an example.
+Our target column is continuous, so we will use a gradient boosting regressor.

-Following is a sample from a random dataset where we have to predict the car price based on various features.
-The target column is price and other features are independent features.
+The following is a sample from a random dataset in which we must predict the car price based on various features.
+The target column is price, and the other features are independent.

 The first step in gradient boosting is to build a base model to predict the observations in the training dataset.
 For simplicity, we take an average of the target column and assume that to be the predicted value as shown below:

 Why did I say we take the average of the target column?
-Well, there is math involved in this.
+Well, math is involved in this.
 Mathematically the first step can be written as:

-Looking at this may give you a headache, but don’t worry we will try to understand what is written here.
+Looking at this may give you a headache, but don’t worry – we will try to understand what it says here.

 Here L is our loss function,